-It should be evident that all four notions of levels give rise to an ordered pair < 2, m.
+It should be evident that all four notions of levels that I have discussed - two epistemic ones and two ontic ones - give rise to an ordered pair < 2, m.
 Let's briefly run through them.

-First, on the coarse-graining understanding of levels of description,
+First, on the coarse-graining understanding of levels (intended to capture levels of description or levels of explanation),